travelgateX/documentation-site/content/legacy/docs/hotel/methods/Cancel.md

 ### Request Format

-The request requires one or more of the following data depending on the supplier:
+The request requires one or more of the following data, depending on the supplier:

--   *Locators*: booking codes (this element contains two elements *Client* (client's booking code) and *Provider* (supplier's booking code), one or both will be required depending on the supplier)
+-   *Locators*: booking codes - this element contains two elements, *Client* (client's booking code) and *Provider* (supplier's booking code).
+One or both will be required depending on the supplier
 -   *hotelCode*: the hotel code
 -   *StartDate*: the check-in date
 -   *EndDate*: the check-out date